Download the all-new Republic app:

 Advertisement

-Australian pace spearhead Pat Cummins expects spinners of his team to play a bigger role in ODI series against India even though he is t expecting dust-bowls during a limited-overs assignment. series begins in Mumbai on January 14, followed by second and third match in Rajkot on January 17 and Bengaluru on January 19 respectively.
-"I think spinners play a bigger part in India than y do around world but it's rare you get a big spinning dust bowl for a one day international," Cummins told reporters ahead of Australia's departure.
+Australian pace spearhead Pat Cummins expects spinners of his team to play a bigger role in the ODI series against India even though he is not expecting dust-bowls during a limited-overs assignment.
+The series begins in Mumbai on January 14, followed by the second and third match in Rajkot on January 17 and Bengaluru on January 19 respectively.
+"I think spinners play a bigger part in India than they do around the world but it's rare you get a big spinning dust bowl for a one day international," Cummins told reporters ahead of Australia's departure.

 READ | Sheldon Cottrell Six Seals One-wicket Win For Windies Against Ireland In 2nd ODI